exrin/Documentation/getting-started/index.rst

         public async Task PushAsync(object page)
         {
+            using (var releaser = await _lock.LockAsync())
+            {
                 await ThreadHelper.RunOnUIThreadAsync(async () =>
                 {
                     var xamarinPage = page as Page;

                     if (xamarinPage == null)
                         throw new Exception("PushAsync can not push a non Xamarin Page");

                     await _page.PushAsync(xamarinPage); // Must be run on the Main Thread });
             }
         }

-Pages
+    }

+Views
 -----

-All pages in this framework must implement IPage.
+All views (or pages) in this framework must implement IView (or IMultiView if a TabbedPage).
 It is recommended that all your pages inherit from a single BasePage as per the example.

 .. sourcecode:: csharp

-    public partial class BasePage : ContentPage, IPage {
+    public partial class BaseView : ContentPage, IView {
-        public BasePage()
+        public BaseView()
         {
             InitializeComponent();
         }
     }

-When creating your pages you will find it easier to refer to if you create an enum of them.
+When creating your views you will find it easier to refer to if you create an enum of them.
 We do this to separate the actual type or implementation of the page to a key used for navigating to it.

 .. sourcecode:: csharp

-	namespace Mobile.PageLocator
+	namespace Mobile.ViewLocator
 	{
 		public enum Authentication
 		{